neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 Neural data can be represented as a matrix of neurons x time, where each cell denotes the activity of neuron *i* at time *t*.
 ```

 One thing to note is that rather than recording neural activity continuously, experimentalists will often conduct multiple trials with a fixed length.
 So time may be discontinuous.
-For example, an experiment could be composed of trials where a subject is shown images which they’re asked to classify, with breaks in-between.
+For example, an experiment could be composed of trials where a subject is shown images which they're asked to classify, with breaks in-between.

 With this sort of data there are lots of different questions we could ask like: